Nearly Half Of Bethel Police Are Unvaccinated And Live Out Of Town. They Could Lose Their Jobs.

 On Sept.
 17, the city is offering a class for employees to learn about the safety and efficacy of the vaccine.
 It will be held at the Bethel Port Office at 1 p.m.
 Dr. Elizabeth Roll with YKHC will be there to answer questions.

 Previously, this story said that the Bethel Police Force had 14 officers, and that all of the unvaccinated officers lived out of town.
 That is incorrect.
-After this story aired, The City of Bethel's Human Resources Director, James Harris, corrected the city’s count of Bethel Police Officers.
+After this story aired, The City of Bethel's Human Resources Director, James Harris, said he had originally miscounted the number of Bethel Police Officers.
 The force has 16 officers, of which seven were unvaccinated.
 Six of those unvaccinated officers live out of town and one lives in Bethel.